 I’ve written the recipe to serve two people, with one medium chicken thigh each.
 This gives around 38g protein per bowl (see nutrition estimate below), as the black beans also provide protein.

 If you can’t eat legumes, you could leave out the black beans and double the chicken.
 If you want to make the bowls grain-free, just leave out the rice and perhaps add some more chicken or a rice alternative like cauliflower rice.
+The bowls are also great served with this Easy Gluten Free Flatbread instead of rice.

 Ingredients for Chicken Burrito Bowls with Pico de Gallo